This guide will explain how you can use our platform for a more efficient localization process.

 Step 4: Invite team members

 Localization work usually requires a team of contributors.
 Go to the Contributors section by clicking the side menu item and start adding team mambers.
 Team members can be granted admin privileges which means they have the same rights on the project as you.
 If a user is not an admin, you can specify per-language access to the project specifying some languages as reference (read-only) or contributable (read and update).
-Only admins have access to key modification, importing, exporting, settings, branching, etc.
+Only admins have access to key modification, uploading, downloading, settings, branching, etc.

 Step 5: Start translating